codefresh-io/docs.codefresh.io/_docs/installation/managed-cluster.md

 ```

-The new cluster is registered to the runtime as a managed cluster.
+The new cluster is registered to the Runtime as a managed cluster.

-### Add a managed cluster with Kustomize
+## Add a managed cluster with Kustomize
 Create a `kustomization.yaml` file with the information shown in the example below, and run `kustomize build` on it.

 ```yaml